 |Snorkeling Tour Operator||(297) 745-7459||1.9 mi.
 West of Central Lagoville|

 |Aruba Watersports Center Snorkeling||Snorkeling Tour Operator||(297) 586-6613||Palm Beach, Northwestern part of Aruba|

 |Blue Melody Snorkeling Rentals||Snorkeling Equipment Rental Service||(297) 593-1554||1.3 mi.
 Northwest of Central Noord|

 |Red Sail Sports Shop||Snorkeling Equipment Rental Service||(297) 586-1603||1.1 mi.
 West-Northwest of Central Noord|

-To learn more about snorkeling, including helpful suggestions and tips for beginners and "pros" check out our exhaustive Caribbean snorkeling page.
+For more information concerning snorkeling, including helpful suggestions and tips for both "old pros" and beginners, check out our detailed guide to snorkeling in the Caribbean.

 Snorkeling is peaceful, educational, and fun, allowing visitors to dip their heads below the surface of the sea and explore the wonders that lie beneath.
 In addition to all of this, it is also inexpensive.
 All of these reasons and more are why you should consider making snorkeling a big part of your trip to Aruba.

 Help us improve!
 We welcome your corrections and suggestions.